rockerroller/auto1-code-challenge/README.md

 qttCarsLastPage = req.get('/cars?page=' + totalPageCount).cars.length; // the extra request always to the last page
 ```

-This application does not implement this approach because this implies a lack of performance.
+This application does not implement this approach because it implies a lack of performance.
 It's a backend issue and have to be solved there, not workarounded by the frontend.

 In this implementation, only in the last page you will be able to see the correct value.
 The following equation is being used: